As I write this, my daughter is in the fourth grade. In Alabama, where we live, this means she is taking Alabama History in school.

 We just made it in time.

-Once clearing security at the back door, we were greeted by the tour guide, a man named Aroine Irby.
+Once clearing security at the back door, we were greeted by the tour guide, a man named Arione Irby.

-It turns out Aroine is quite the interesting man.
+It turns out Arione is quite the interesting man.

 He’s about 67 years old—jovial, laughs a lot.

-Throughout the tour, as we learned more and more about his past, my admiration for Aroine grew tremendously.
+Throughout the tour, as we learned more and more about his past, my admiration for Arione grew tremendously.